nouyang/researchblog/source/_posts/Automated-Experimental-Setup.md

 This covers the parts of the data collection system that I integrated and automated.
 Specifically
-* Modified arduino code to spit out roll, pitch, yaw; continuously in CSV format over serial
+* Modified c code to spit out roll, pitch, yaw; continuously in CSV format over serial
 * Modified openCV code to
   * continuously: spit out roll, pitch, yaw to terminal (stdout)
   * on keypress: write out roll, pitch, yaw in CSV format into a file
   * on keypress: save image to file
-* Created python code to read in arduino CSV data over serial
+* Created python code to read in c CSV data over serial
   * continuously: spit out roll, pitch, yaw to terminal (stdout)
   * on keypress: write data to file